TexasInstruments/jacinto-ai-devkit/README.md

 ### Model Zoo

-We are in the process of building an Model Zoo that hosts **DeepLearning Models** and **Training/Quantization/Inference Examples** that are optimized for **speed, accuracy & fixed point quantization**.
+We are in the process of building an Model Zoo that hosts **Training/Quantization/Inference Examples** and **DeepLearning Models** that are optimized for **speed, accuracy & fixed point quantization**.

-We shall also try to provide approximate inference times on the platforms, so that you can make resonable judgements on which models provide the best **speed/accuracy tradeoff**.

 Start by browsing through the following sections.